alisadiq91/financeTracker/README.md

 ## Features

 1. This page is exactly the same as the add recipe page mentioned above.
-The only differences are :
+The only differences are:

 a.
 The input fields values are already filled with the recipe details from the recipe the user would like to edit.